zhao-stanley/DiscussMed/data/blog/sarcoma/sarcomainfo.md

 tags: ['sarcoma', 'info']
 authors: ['jake']
 draft: false
-summary: 'In this blog, the symptoms of, statistics about, and interesting facts about sarcoma will be explored.
+summary: 'In this blog, the symptoms of, statistics about, and interesting facts about sarcoma will be explored.'
 ---
 There are many symptoms and signs associated with sarcoma.
 Some of the more common symptoms includes: